 Well for that we need to peek-a-boo into your head and look for a crawling creature a kind of yeast called Malassezia globose, living rent-free into your scalp surrounded by an abundant supply of food.
 Malassezia is a type of yeast that lives and dines on all of our scalps.

 We might consider ourselves individuals, but we’re really colonies.
 Our skin hosts billions of microbes.
-Malassezia yeasts make themselves at home on our skin shortly after we’re born and its favorite room is the hair follicles.
+Malassezia yeasts make themselves at home on our skin shortly after we’re born and its favourite room is the hair follicles.
 Follicles, the tiny cavities that grow hairs all over our body, make for especially popular living quarters.
 Malassezia are fond of these hideouts because follicles contain glands that secrete an oil called sebum that’s thought to lubricate and strengthen our hair.
 Malassezia evolved to consume our skin’s proteins and oils.
-As our scalp is the oiliest spot on our body because of its many sebum secreting follicles it makes a perfect breeding ground for these yeasts to thrive there.
+As our scalp is the oiliest spot on our body because of its many sebum secreting follicles it makes a perfect breeding ground for these yeasts to thrive there

 Sebum is composed of both saturated and unsaturated fatty acids.
 Saturated fats neatly pack together.
 Unsaturated fats, on the other hand, contain double bonds that create an irregular kink in their structure.
 But for some reason Malassezia likes to feed only on saturated fatty acids by secreting an enzyme that releases all of the oil’s fatty acids and leaving the unsaturated ones behind.
 These irregularly shaped leftovers soak into the skin which opens its barrier allowing water to discharge out.
 The body immediately reacts to this discharge and activates the defence mechanism causing the inflammation that gives dandruff it’s itch.
 Then it activates the skin cells to reproduce for repairing the damaged barriers.